 - $47.04 in rewards on U.S. gas station purchases

 - $120 in rewards on all other purchases

-This amount equals $600 in rewards within a year, which is considerably more than the $95 annual fee you’ll pay after the first year of card membership.
+This amount equals $600 in rewards within a year, which is considerably more than the $95 annual fee you’ll pay.
 Also, this amount does not include the generous welcome bonus you can earn.